DETAILED ACTION

 Claim limitations in this application that use the word “means” (or “step”) are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.
 Conversely, claim limitations in this application that do not use the word “means” (or “step”) are not being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.

-As indicated in NFOA1028, this application includes one or more claim limitations that do not use the word “means,” but are nonetheless being interpreted under 35 U.S.C.
+As previously indicated, and as acknowledged by Applicant’s remarks dated 05/22/2026, this application includes one or more claim limitations that do not use the word “means,” but are nonetheless being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, because the claim limitation(s) uses a generic placeholder that is coupled with functional language without reciting sufficient structure to perform the recited function and the generic placeholder is not preceded by a structural modifier.
 Such claim limitation(s) is/are: “a measuring device that measures a temperature” in claim 2.
-See also discussion of claim 19 below, which is interpreted as not invoking means plus function interpretation for the reasons outlined below.

 Because this/these claim limitation(s) is/are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, it/they is/are being interpreted to cover the corresponding structure described in the specification as performing the claimed function, and equivalents thereof.

-In this case, the corresponding structure in the specification is a thermocouple, radiation thermometer, or a thermography, as indicated in [58].
+In this case, the corresponding structure in the specification is a thermocouple, radiation thermometer, or a thermography, as indicated in [58], which is also cited by Applicant in the remarks dated 05/22/2026.

 Claim Rejections - 35 USC § 112